Does your brand have an avatar?

-- Do they travel, interstate or overseas, how often?
+- Do they travel, interstate or overseas, and how often?

 - Are they environmentally conscious?

-There are so many more questions to ask, these are simply a sample idea.
+There are probably more questions to ask, depending on your industry, these are simply a place to start to give you an idea.

-Now, some of these questions may not apply to your business brand, but you get the drift.
-You want to dive in deep, get to know your customers, learn all you can about them in order to truly serve them with your product and service.
-The more you know about them, the more your business can achieve, not only your goals, but also match the vision and mission you set out to represent with your brand.
+You want to dive in deep, get to know your customers, and learn all you can about them in order to truly serve them with your product and service.
+The more you know about them, the more your business can achieve, not only your goals but also match the vision and mission you set out to represent with your brand.

 As you answer these questions, you will start to form an image of your ideal customer.
-When you have this image, or the written details, you can formulate how your brand fits into their life and how you can directly target your content, marketing and advertising to your niche client.
+When you have this image or the written details, you can formulate how your brand fits into their lives and how you can directly target your content, marketing, and advertising to your niche client.

 Get in touch today if you would like help identifying your brand’s avatar.
-It’s a base requirement to harvesting your online potential.
+It’s a base requirement for harvesting your online potential.